vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/components/vrc_objectsync.md

 # VRC Object Sync

-Syncs the transform of a GameObject with all players in the instance.
+Syncs the position and rotation of a GameObject's transform with all players in the instance.

 It has one option.